ionic-team/ionic-docs/docs/theming/css-shadow-parts.md

 ### Browser Support

 CSS Shadow Parts are supported in the recent versions of all of the major browsers.
 However, some of the older versions do not support shadow parts.
 Verify the <a href="https://caniuse.com/#feat=mdn-css_selectors_part" target="_blank" rel="noopener noreferrer">browser support</a> meets the requirements before implementing parts in an app.
-If browser support for older versions is required, we recommend continuing to use <a href="/docs/theming/css-variables" target="_blank" rel="noopener noreferrer">CSS Variables</a> for styling.
+If browser support for older versions is required, we recommend continuing to use [CSS Variables](../theming/css-variables.md) for styling.

 ### Vendor Prefixed Pseudo-Elements